Revealed: The Most and Least Stressful Jobs

 Struggling with stress?
 You’re not alone.
 59% of UK workers have experienced work stress and 54% had trouble sleeping because of it.

 Most of us endure stress at some point in our careers.
+Sometimes a quick break and a visit to Paddy Power promos for 2020 can help to get some relief.
+Usually though it is a more complicated issue.
 Long hours, overtime and a heavy workload can all be key contributors to our work-related stress.
 But how stressful is your job compared to the rest of the UK?
 New research from Workwear Giant has uncovered just how the UK’s occupations compare – analysing earnings, unpaid overtime and stress.

 Work wear Giant’s investigation has revealed the most and least stressful jobs.
 The research has indicated that the more you earn, the more you seem to suffer from stress, with the professional category most affected and jobs such as skilled trade and plant processing, the least.